bridgetownrb/bridgetown/bridgetown-website/src/_docs/collections.md

       </td>
       <td>
         <p>
-          The URL of the rendered collection.
+          The URL of the rendered document.
 The file is only written to the destination when the collection to which it belongs has <code>output: true</code> in the site's configuration.
           </p>
       </td>
     </tr>